 Smell travels just as easily as sound.
 You should try to do all of your cooking indoors during a SHTF scenario.
 Your BBQ grill should not be your primary off the grid cooking option, nor should an open flame in your fire ring ring be where most of your meals are prepared.

-Rabbits will provide meat, are a lot quieter, require very little space to keep, and reproduce rapidly.
-Build as many ponds as your land will allow and stock them with fish and turtles to eat – you can’t get much quieter and space-confined of a meat source than fish and turtles.
+Even better (from this point of view), rabbits will provide meat, are a lot quieter, require very little space to keep, and reproduce rapidly.
+Build as many ponds as your land allows, and stock them with fish and turtles to eat – you can’t get much quieter and space-confined of a meat source than fish and turtles.

 Reduce the Need for Charity Packages

-- Get involved with your local farmer’ market, this is also a place to educate others about self-reliance, hand out seeds, and dehydrated produce emergency packets.
+Get involved with your local farmers’ market.
+This is also a place to educate others about self-reliance, hand out seeds, and dehydrated produce emergency packets.

 As the old saying goes, “charity begins at home.”
 How far are you willing to go to protect your family?
 You may have worked to mentally and emotionally prepare yourself to kill for them, without a second’s hesitation, from the charging horde armed with a rocks, sticks, baseball bats, bows, or guns.